 I draw my knees under my chin, clasp my now spent cup of coffee, watch the activity at the nearby farm where my grandmother’s neighbors are already hitting their stride for the day.

-Therese pats my back, rubs it in circular motions as she had since I was a baby.
-She’d run out to the cab with a to-go cup of steaming hot coffee for my driver and two, freshly baked chocolate chip muffins wrapped in a cloth napkin.
+Therese pats my back, rubs it in circular motions as she has since I was a baby.
+E arlier, she’d run out to the cab with a to-go cup of steaming hot coffee for my driver and two, freshly baked chocolate chip muffins wrapped in a cloth napkin.
 “I think I’m in love,” the driver had said, giving her a wink.

 I’d scrambled to hide the plastic garbage bag behind my luggage while my grandmother paid the driver, but she’d seen it as I’d lifted my bags onto the porch.
 “Livy?
 What is that?”